livedata/grunt-devcode/README.md

  Devcode configuration:
 ```
     devcode :
     {
-    files :
+      options :
       {
         html: true,        // html files parsing?
         js: true,          // javascript files parsing?
         css: true,         // css files parsing?
         clean: true,       // removes devcode comments even if code was not removed
         block: {
           open: 'devcode', // with this string we open a block of code
           close: 'endcode' // with this string we close a block of code
         },
-      dest: 'dist'       // default destination which is overwritten by environment variable
+        dest: 'dist'       // default destination which overwrittes environment variable
+      },
+      server : {           // settings for task used with 'devcode:server'
+        options: {
+            source: '<%= yeoman.app %>/',
+            dest: '.tmp/',
+            env: 'development'
         }
-  }

-  // environment settings
-  env : {
-    dev : {
-      NODE_ENV : 'development',
-      DEST     : 'temp'
       },
-    build : {
+      dist : {             // settings for task used with 'devcode:dist'
-      NODE_ENV : 'production',
-      DEST     : 'dist'
+        options: {
+            source: 'dist/',
+            dest: 'dist/',
+            env: 'production'
         }
       }
+    },
 ```

 Devcode usage (html files):